WARNING: This filter always drops empty tracks.

 Merge multiple tracks for the same way.

 This option puts all track points from all tracks into a single track and sorts them by time stamp.
-Points with identical time stamps will be dropped.
+Redundant points with identical time stamps will be dropped.

 Suppose you want to merge tracks recorded with two different GPS devices at the same time.
 To do that, use this command line: